Frequently Asked Questions

 - Information on each participating device, including a unique identification number, device type, utility service account number (for example, service agreement ID) or service account address or both, UDC, and connected load estimate.
 The connected load estimate shall be entered as 2.5 kW for smart thermostats without direct load measurement or the estimated maximum instantaneous power draw of the device otherwise.

-- Indication that the DSGS provider has remote control (for example, via API access) of each participant device to dispatch the device, is not dispatching the device for a conflicting program, and has no knowledge or awareness that each participant is enrolled or participating in a conflicting program.
+- Attestation that the DSGS provider has remote control (for example, via API access) of each participant device to dispatch the device, is not dispatching the device for a conflicting program, and has no knowledge or awareness that each participant device` is enrolled or participating in a conflicting program.

 Option 2 Dispatch Reports